amosavian/AMSMB2/README.md

 git pull
 ```

-if you have a git based project, use this command in your projects directory to add this project as a submodule to your project:
+if you have a git based project, use this command in your project's directory to add this project as a submodule to your project:

 ```bash
 git submodule add https://github.com/amosavian/AMSMB2